About the Site

 Where can I get Tékumel miniatures?

-The original 25-mm figures produced by various companies since the ’70’s, as well as new figures, were available from PHD Games, but they haven’t produced any miniatures for several years.
-Talk of someone else picking up the miniatures line has been circulating for awhile.
-News of a new range is available on this site in the Miniatures section.
+The original 25-mm figures produced by various companies since the ’70s, as well as new figures, were available from PHD Games, but they haven’t produced any miniatures for several years.
+Talk of someone else picking up the miniatures line has been circulating for a while.

 Robert Smith’s 15 mm miniatures are no longer available.